bitnami/charts/bitnami/cassandra/README.md

 $ helm install --name my-release bitnami/cassandra
 ```

 These commands deploy one node with Cassandra on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`